PRATAP-KUMAR/gdm-extension/README.md

 ## Troubleshoot
 While customizing colors, gradient, wallpaper, or choosing shell themes or icon themes, if you encounter problems.

-from tty
-if you want to operate from tty you need `systemd-container` pkg installed.
+if you want to operate from tty you need `systemd-container` package installed.
 Some distros ship it by default.
 If you dont have this package, install it first.
 Then run below commands.

+from tty
    1. `sudo machinectl shell gdm@ /bin/bash`
    2. `dconf reset -f /` # This will reset all the settings for `gdm` user only, not the regular user.
    Make sure if you configured any other settings yourself for `gdm` user.
 Make a dconf dump way for that.